 Attendance and active participation in at least 80% of program activities is required in order to obtain the certificate of participation and earn credit for the program.

-The guest lectures and classes will take place in the new building of the Faculty of Law and Administration located 7 minutes walk from the Kraków Old Town at Krupnicza 33a.
-The programme venue is just a short walk from its medieval Market Square and old buildings of Jagiellonian University.
+The lectures and workshops will take place in the new building of the Faculty of Law and Administration located 7 minutes walk from the Kraków Old Town at Krupnicza 33a.
+The programme venue is just a short walk from the city’s medieval Market Square and old buildings of the Jagiellonian University.
 Please see the map.